sunny-g/serde_rustler/serde_rustler/README.md

     }
     defstruct type: Cat.record(), name: "", age: 0, owner: nil

+    @doc """
-    @doc "Deserializes term as a Rust `Animal` struct, then serializes it back into an Elixir `Animal` struct.
-Should return true." def test() do
+    Deserializes term as a Rust `Animal` struct, then serializes it back into an Elixir `Animal` struct.
+Should return true.
+    """
+    def test() do
       animal = %Animal{
         type: Animal.Cat.record(),